 track calls, you’re almost done.

-flush() method to ensure that all data is sent to our servers.
-This is normally done automatically by the runtime, but some PHP installations won’t take care of it for you, so it’s worth calling at the end of your script, just to be safe.
+flush() method.
+This manually sends all the queued call data, to make sure it makes it to the Segment servers.
+This is normally done automatically by the runtime, but some PHP installations won’t do it for you, so it’s worth calling at the end of your script, just to be safe.